-Opinion on the Financial Statements
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying balance sheets of Freedom Acquisition I Corp. (the "Company") as of December 31, 2021 and 2020, the related statements of operations, changes in stockholders' (deficit) equity and cash flows for the year ended December 31, 2021 and for the period from December 23, 2020 (inception) through December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the year ended December 31, 2021 and for the period from December 23, 2020 (inception) through December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Freedom Acquisition I Corp. (the "Company") as of December 31, 2022 and 2021, the related consolidated statements of operations, changes in shareholders' (deficit) equity and cash flows for each of the two years in the period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.